bndw/bdw.to/content/fixed/work.md

   </p>

   <p>
-    Toward the end of 2013, with nearly a full passport, I joined an early stage technology startup called <a href="http://gratafy.com" target="_blank">Gratafy</a>
-to work on cloud software.
+    Toward the end of 2013, with nearly a full passport, I joined an early stage technology startup called Gratafy to work on cloud software.
 As one of the first engineering hires at a rapidly growing ecommerce company, I worked on everything from custom payment integrations for point-of-sale terminals,